 - Put the chicken in a large Ziploc bag and pour in the marinade.

-- Let chicken marinate in the fridge for 6-8 hours.
+- Let chicken marinate in the fridge for about 8 hours.

 - Mix the mayo into the other half of the seasoning mixture and put into a plastic storage container and refrigerate until you’re ready to serve it.